Seychelles: North Island Paradise

 So is North Island worth the premium?
 The answer to that is unquestionably and very surprisingly, a resounding, yes.
 As with many things in life, you get what you pay for, and it is hard to imagine how they can make this tiny island in the Seychelles any better.

 Giant tortoise, North Island

 North Island Lodge

 The Seychelles is an archipelago nation of islands in the Indian Ocean, some 1,500 kilometres (930 miles) east of mainland Africa.

 North Island - located 30 kilometres northwest of Mahé, the largest island and home to the capital - is the ninth largest of the 42 granitic islands which make up the archipelago.

 Just over two kilometres long and one across, its main attractions are its fine beaches and turquoise seas but it is also home to an array of wildlife, including giant tortoises and sea turtles.

 Run by Wilderness Safaris, North Island is a leading example of responsible tourism at its best.
-A research centre, that guests can visit, is monitoring the turtles and nurturing rare indigenous seedlings to plant and restore the island’s habitats.
-Other activities include diving, snorkelling, fishing, sailing, private picnics on deserted beaches and relaxing treatments in the simple spa.
+A research center, that guests can visit, is monitoring the turtles and nurturing rare indigenous seedlings to plant and restore the island’s habitats.
+Other activities include diving, snorkeling, fishing, sailing, private picnics on deserted beaches and relaxing treatments in the simple spa.